-To fully decarbonise Portland cement production, will push its energy need from about 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production—and for the foreseeable future.
+To fully decarbonise Portland cement production, will push its energy need from about 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, for the foreseeable future a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production (and hence the embodied carbon in concrete)...

 But how is the construction sector itself responding?
 In several ways, including CO2 counting and CO2-ratings.
-In turn, a number of assessment toolkits have been developed.
-One of the most sophisticated is that published by the UK's Institute of Civil Engineering.
-There are several others too including, for example, the Netherlands' National Environmental Database (here).
+Cutting the embodied CO2 means that component CO2 measurements must be understood.
+To do this, look-up data has been developed and also a number of assessment toolkits have been developed.
+The EPD Registry (here) is a limited searchable online database and by no means represents the totality.
+One of the most sophisticated is that published by the UK's Institute of Civil Engineering (PDF here).
+There are several others too including for example, the Netherlands' National Environmental Database (here).

-Counting the CO2-cost for buildings.
+Counting the CO2 costs.
 Let's take buildings as an example.
 A framework published by the WBCSD in 2020 has the stated aim of enabling opportunities for stakeholders to, "identify the best emissions-reduction strategies for all parts of the value chain".
-While the WBSCD framework is deliberately not prescriptive in its form and structure, it introduces a very important metric, expressed as the carbon intensity of the project, as a kgCO2/m2 measure (kilograms CO2 per square meter of floor space), and is, "applicable by all the companies across the life-cycle of buildings" (PDF):
+While the WBCSD framework is deliberately not prescriptive in its form and structure, it introduces a very important metric, expressed as the carbon intensity of the project, as a kgCO2/m2 measure (kilograms CO2 per square meter of floor space), and is, "applicable by all the companies across the life-cycle of buildings" (PDF):

 But how might any sense of comparison be visualized?
-The only simple way to do this is to use a visual rating, similar to those affixed to all EU appliances—but in concrete's case, here we use the colour-bands developed by the UK's Institute of Civil Engineering ("I.C.E"), which is now gaining prominence per its Low Carbon Concrete Route-map, the full version published in April 2022 (full version PDF here).
+The simple way to do this is to use a visual rating, similar to labels stuck on EU appliances—but in concrete's case, here we use the colour-bands developed by the UK's Institute of Civil Engineering ("I.C.E"), which is now gaining prominence per its Low Carbon Concrete Route-map, the full version published in April 2022 (full version PDF here).

-For example, in the EU there is building standard EN15978:2011 and its progeny (e.g. EN 17472:2022) that categorize the various stages across the lifecycle of buildings.
+Making EPDs count.
+Deriving a mechanism to standardise EPDs is only half the picture.
+There must also be compliance pressure.
+For example, in the EEA there is building standard EN15978:2011 and its progeny (e.g. EN 17472:2022) that categorize the various stages across the lifecycle of buildings (here).
 This allows for a standardised approach to assess the CO2 impact across a spectrum of discrete areas.
-Therefore, getting to understand how the CO2 "price" stacks-up across the various stages of a building's lifecycle-costs, has never been so important and relevant in the industry...
+Therefore, understanding how the CO2 "price" stacks-up across the various stages of a building's lifecycle-costs, has never been so important and relevant in the industry...

 For the reasons stated below, the strength-class chosen for the diagrams above is C25/30.
 At that strength class, we calculate the CEM I mix at 220 kg CO2 per cu•m.
 The Construction Material Pyramid (here) rates the lesser stength-class C20/25 at 229 kg CO2.
 Hence, given the considerations that follow below, we believe the diagrams above serve as a good faith estimates.